 What is The Tarka Trail?

-The Tarka Trail is a 180 mile, figure of eight walking and cycling trail that follows the route travelled by Tarka the Otter in the famous novel by Henry Williamson.
+The Tarka Trail is a 180 mile, figure of eight looping trail inspired by the route travelled by Tarka the Otter in the famous novel by Henry Williamson.
 The Tarka Trail will take you through ancient villages, wooded valleys, along the banks of rivers, high over moorland with spectacular views of Dartmoor and Exmoor and along dramatic sea cliffs and vast expanses of beautiful beaches.

 Find out more about The Tarka Trail